Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/05/unintentional-media-query-gaps.md

     - CSS
 ---

-Here's an interesting little issue I came across with media querie ranges.
+Here's an interesting little issue I came across with media query ranges.
 I don't normally use ranges for media queries, so I've not encountered this specific problem before.

 The most common media query issue I find myself fixing is where there are overlaps or gaps in the queries, so the page fights itself for two or three pixels around the breakpoint.
 This is often caused by the problem of CSS not yet supporting variables in media queries - so it's possible for someone to type a bad number if you don't have a pre-processor.

-Todays' problem came from a utitlity that allows art-direction use cases on content, by letting people add alternate content for different screen sizes.
+Today's problem came from a utility that allows art-direction use cases on content, by letting people add alternate content for different screen sizes.
 I've created a simpler version of it for demonstration purposes.

 ## Showing content for specific sizes